 It is a tribute to unsung heroes of Tennessee’s history, as envisioned by artist and exhibit curator Bernice Davidson.
 The work of Tennessee artists Jemma Perran, and Michael McBride are also featured in the show.

-Davidson says, “This show is a twofold tribute to the 60 people who were enslaved at the Polk plantations and home, and 9 unsung heroes, who’s stories relate to our area of Middle Tennessee.”
+Davidson says, “This show is a twofold tribute to the 60 people who were enslaved at the Polk plantations and home, and 9 unsung heroes, whose stories relate to our area of Middle Tennessee.”

 How it all started